 Rules and Regulations

 Tenants are as equally a part of the community as every other resident.
-While your residential rent agreement may not cover all aspects, every Gated Community will have certain rules and regulation that must be followed by tenants residing in that community to help maintain peace and order:
+While your residential rent agreement may not cover all aspects, every Gated Community will have certain rules and regulations that must be followed by tenants residing in that community to help maintain peace and order:

 - Throwing garbage outside the area other than the garbage chute area provided is prohibited.